-The Specialty Equipment Market Association (SEMA) today announced the Top 12 finalists in the sixth annual SEMA Battle of the Builders® competition, the event that determines the builder the aftermarket community considers best.
+The Specialty Equipment Market Association (SEMA) today announced the Top 12 builders in the seventh annual SEMA Battle of the Builders® competition, the event that determines the builder the aftermarket community considers best.

 The Specialty Equipment Market Association (SEMA) announced the Top 40 builders in the SEMA Battle of the Builders® competition.
-Battle of the Builders is a competition to honor and recognize builders at the premier automotive trade show, the SEMA Show.
+Battle of the Builders is a competition to honor and recognize builders at SEMA360, the trade-only online eMarketplace.

-The Specialty Equipment Market Association (SEMA) announced its Best New Products Award winners this morning at the 2019 SEMA Show.
-These awards are given to the most innovative and cutting-edge automotive aftermarket products that will be consumable in 2020.
+The Specialty Equipment Market Association (SEMA) announced the industry’s Best New Products Award winners, with the products featured this week in the inaugural SEMA360 online trade event.
+The winners, which are selected from more than 2,200 products in the SEMA360 New Products Showcase at www.sema360.com , Nov.
+2-6, 2020, represent the most innovative and cutting-edge automotive aftermarket products that will be consumable in 2021.